 The U.S. Federal Government, in cooperation with academia and private industry, is adopting SCAP and encourages its use in support of security automation activities and initiatives.3 SCAP has achieved widespread adoption by major software manufacturers and has become a significant component of large information security management and governance programs.
-The protocol is expected to evolve and http://nvd.nist.gov/ expand in support of the growing needs to define and measure effective security controls, assess and monitor ongoing aspects of that information security, and successfully manage systems in accordance with risk management frameworks such as NIST Special Publication 800-534, Department of Defense (DoD) Instruction 8500.2, and the Payment Card Industry (PCI) framework.
+The protocol is expected to evolve and

-Products implementing SCAP can also be used to support non-security use cases such as configuration management and software inventory.
+1 Products implementing SCAP can also be used to support non-security use cases such as configuration management and software inventory.